vlang/pdf/README.md

 #### Page format and creation

 Once we have our PDF initialized, we need to create the page or the pages.
-The page can have a lot of parameters like: dimensions, flag to indicate if we want the **vPDF** do automatically the objects creation or we want do it manually, etc.
+The page can have a lot of parameters like: dimensions, a flag to indicate if we want **vPDF** to handle the objects creation for us, etc.

 For this example, we've used the simplest configuration possible: